-Within the two-potential acceleration scheme (see the Introduction section), the subtracted term is the two-potential contribution, $\Delta \varepsilon_{a,x}^{\text{substr.}}=\Delta \varepsilon_{a,x}^{2\text{p}}$.
-When adding this term, one must evaluate it with high precision in order to benefit from applying the scheme.
-A natural idea is to perform such calculations in momentum space without using the PW expansions.
+Within the two-potential acceleration scheme (see the Introduction section), the subtracted term is the two-potential contribution, $\Delta \varepsilon_{a,x}^{\text{subtr}}=\Delta \varepsilon_{a,x}^{2\text{p}}$.
+When adding this term back, one must evaluate it with high precision in order to benefit from applying the scheme.
+A natural idea is to perform the corresponding calculations in momentum space without using the PW expansions.
 However, this problem is complicated and leads to complex multidimensional integrals, see, e.g., Ref.~\cite{Yer2010}, where a similar approach was employed in the point-nucleus case for the SE correction to the hyperfine splitting.
-For this reason, an alternative was proposed in Refs.~\cite{PhysRevLett.98.173004, Art_trick}, where the difference between the many- and two-potential terms was addressed using the FBS method, while the two-potential term itself was also considered in coordinate space but employing the Green's functions method and truncating the corresponding PW summations at higher values of angular momenta.
-We note that in this case, it is not necessary to solve the system of differential equations numerically for an arbitrary potential, since the PW expansion of the free-electron propagator can be expressed in terms of the spherical Bessel functions and the desired two-potential term can be obtained by combining three such propagators.
-In the present work, we study this two-potential scheme but for simplicity the difference between the many- and two-potential terms is also calculated based on the Green's function approach.
-We refer to this term as the three-plus-potential contribution.
+For this reason, an alternative was proposed in Refs.~\cite{PhysRevLett.98.173004, Art_trick}, where the difference between the many- and two-potential terms was addressed using the FBS method, while the two-potential term itself was also considered in coordinate space but employing the GF method and truncating the corresponding PW summations at higher values of angular momenta.
+We note that in this case, it is not necessary to solve the system of differential equations numerically for an arbitrary potential, since the PW expansion of the free-electron propagator can be expressed in terms of the spherical Bessel functions \cite{mohr_main} and the desired two-potential term can be obtained by combining three such propagators.
+In the present work, we study this two-potential scheme but for simplicity the difference between the many- and two-potential terms is also treated based on the GF approach.
+The PW expansion for this difference arises from the Green's function